 - Discuss your ideas with people who specialise in helping you like a Careers Adviser or Teacher (if you are in school)

 - Choose options you are good at.
 If you are good at something you are more likely to succeed.
-Our Buzz Quiz and Know your Strengths pages can help you to identify what you are good at
+Our Buzz Quiz and skills and strengths pages can help you to identify what you are good at

 - Choose options you enjoy.
 If you enjoy something you are more likely to stick at it